sauleh/personal_website_template/_posts/2021-10-20-Post-ClassDemo.md

 ## This is my team at Microsoft
 People in the picture are:
-- Arul
+- SPIDERMAN
-- Fai
+- SARIN
-- Scott
+- YOMAMAM
 - Me

 [my favorite website](http://www.google.com)